If You’ve Done Everything You Could to Make Your Relationship Work, You Can Walk Away Without Regrets

 The keys to a healthy relationship

 What makes a relationship last?
 What puts distance between you?
-As strange as it may seem, and just like we’ve already indicated, love is never enough.
+As strange as it may seem, and just as we stated, love is never enough.

-Relationships are made up of many little bits, and many different ingredients that can make your love sweet or make it bitter.
+Relationships are made up of many little bits, and many different ingredients.
+These can either make your love sweet or make it bitter.

-In the early 80’s, a model was formulated that is still a part of the field of relational psychology.
-It’s called the investment model.
+In the early 80’s, a model was formulated that’s still a part of the field of relationship psychology.
+It’s called the “investment model.”